Fully Dynamic Algorithm for Constrained Submodular Optimization

-In this section we empirically evaluate our algorithm.
-We perform experiments using a slightly simplified variant of our algorithm; see \cref{appendix:simple} for more details.
 We focus on the number of oracle calls performed during the computation and on the quality of returned solutions.
 More specifically, we perform a sequence of insertions and removals of elements, and after each operation $i$ we output a high-value set $S_i$ of cardinality at most $k$.
-For a given sequence of $n$ operations, we plot: \ifarxiv \begin{itemize} \item \textbf{Total number of oracle calls} our algorithm performs for each of the $n$ operations. \item \textbf{Quality} of the average output set, i.e., $\sum_{i = 1}^n f(S_i) / n$. \end{itemize} \else \\ -- \textbf{Total number of oracle calls} our algorithm performs for each of the $n$ operations.\\ -- \textbf{Quality} of the average output set, i.e., $\sum_{i = 1}^n f(S_i) / n$. \fi
+For a given sequence of $n$ operations, we plot: \begin{itemize} \item \textbf{Total number of oracle calls} our algorithm performs for each of the $n$ operations. \item \textbf{Quality} of the average output set, i.e., $\sum_{i = 1}^n f(S_i) / n$. \end{itemize}

-{\bf{Dominating sets.}} In our evaluation we use the dominating set objective function.
+\paragraph{Dominating sets.} In our evaluation we use the dominating set objective function.
 Namely, given a graph $G = (V, E)$, for a subset of nodes $Z \subseteq V$ we define $f(Z) = |N(Z) \cup Z|$, where $N(Z)$ is the node-neighborhood of $Z$.
 This function is monotone and submodular.

-{\bf{Datasets and their processing.}} We perform evaluations on the Enron $(|V| =36,692, |E|=183,831)$, the ego-Twitter $(|V| =81,306, |E|= 1,768,149)$, and the Pokec $(|V| =1,632,803, |E|= 30,622,564)$ graph datasets from SNAP Large Networks Data Collection~\cite{leskovec2015snap}.
+\paragraph{Datasets and their processing.} We perform evaluations on the Enron $(|V| =36,692, |E|=183,831)$, the ego-Twitter $(|V| =81,306, |E|= 1,768,149)$, and the Pokec $(|V| =1,632,803, |E|= 30,622,564)$ graph datasets from SNAP Large Networks Data Collection~\cite{leskovec2015snap}.